About

 I cut my teeth in the Emerging Translator Mentorship in Polish with the NCW, the Bread Loaf Translators’ Conference, and the BCLT Summer School.
 I tend to work on fiction, nonfiction (including diaries), and academic writing, but I am open to proposals.

-My projects have been supported by dear mentors, academic institutions, and additional grants, including the Jurzykowski Fund, the Frederick Sheldon Traveling Fellowship, the Svetlana Boym Prize, and additional funding from the Middlebury School of Russian.
+I also gained a tremendous amount from academic organizations and additional grants, including the Jurzykowski Fund, the Frederick Sheldon Traveling Fellowship, the Svetlana Boym Prize, and additional funding from the Middlebury School of Russian.

 When I was a kid, I loved hearing my grandma’s stories about growing up in a Polish diaspora community in Central Wisconsin.
 In a way, my academic and creative work can be traced back to the tales of immigrants from a handful of villages in Greater Poland (now suburbs of Poznań).
-I’ve learned Polish, but I still need to try czernina (a regional delicacy for the strong-hearted).

 Edited by Antonia Lloyd-Jones,The Penguin Book of Polish Short Stories is a treasure trove of great stories, including „Life and Love in the Hen House” by Irena Krzywicka (and translated by me).
 I recommend reading the whole collection, alongside generous reviews by Larry Wolff in TLS and Agnieszka Dale in LARB.
 Thank you to Wojciech Szot for the shout out in Wyborcza!
 Antonia gives a glimpse of the selection process in culture.pl.